Chris Wallace says he wants to be ‘invisible’ as debate moderator. Will Trump let him?

 “It’ll be unfair, I have no doubt about it,” Trump told Fox News host Brian Kilmeade on Thursday morning, previewing the debate.
 “He’ll be controlled by the radical left.
 That’s what — they control him.”

-It’s a claim that is roundly scoffed at by colleagues of Wallace, who had long stints at NBC and ABC before Fox.
+It’s a claim that is roundly scoffed at by colleagues of Wallace, who worked long stints at NBC and ABC before Fox.
 “Chris Wallace has, for his entire career, been an independent journalist,” emphasized Carl Cameron, the network’s chief political correspondent until his retirement in 2017.

-A month and a half before the Commission on Presidential Debates tapped him to moderate the first of three presidential debates, Wallace went toe-to-toe with Trump in a White House interview that many scored as a knock-out victory for the journalist and something of an embarrassment for the president, who struggled to explain his response to the coronavirus pandemic as Wallace fact-checked him in real time.
+A month and a half before the Commission on Presidential Debates tapped Wallace to moderate the first of three presidential debates, he went toe-to-toe with Trump in a White House interview that many scored as a knockout victory for the journalist and something of an embarrassment for the president, who struggled to explain his response to the coronavirus pandemic as Wallace fact-checked him in real time.

 “That’s not true, sir,” Wallace calmly maintained as Trump falsely claimed that the United States has the lowest coronavirus mortality rate in the world.
 The president attempted to dismiss as “fake news” Wallace’s statistic about the United States having the seventh highest rate in the world.
-“I don’t think I’m fake news,” said Wallace.
+“I don’t think I’m fake news,” Wallace said.
 “Well, there you are,” Trump retorted.

-Because of this clash, and previous ones, Wallace is viewed skeptically by many of the president’s backers, who will be watching closely on Tuesday night when Wallace attempts the juggling act of keeping both Trump and Biden in line and on topic, in a format that will not allow for that kind of fact-checking.
+Because of this clash and previous ones, Wallace is viewed skeptically by many of the president’s backers, who will be watching closely on Tuesday night when Wallace attempts to keep both Trump and Biden in line and on topic, in a format that will not allow for that kind of fact-checking.

 "When we choose moderators, we make very clear to them that there’s a vast difference between being a moderator in a debate and being a reporter who is interviewing someone,” the debate commission’s co-chairman, Frank J. Fahrenkopf Jr. told CNN on Sunday.
 “When you’re interviewing someone, if they say something that is in direct opposition to something they said a week ago, your duty is to follow up and say, ‘Wait a minute, you didn’t say that a week ago.’
 But that’s not the case for a debate.”

 For their part, some Democrats have also expressed suspicion of Wallace, who seemed to show his Fox News leanings last week when he unveiled the five topics that will be discussed at the debate.
-One of them, described as “Race and Violence in Our Cities,” seemed to echo a storyline of Democratic-led cities spiraling into lawlessness amid this year’s racial-justice protests that is popular with the network’s weeknight opinion hosts.
+One of them, described as “Race and Violence in Our Cities,” seemed to echo a story line of Democratic-led cities spiraling into lawlessness amid this year’s racial-justice protests that is popular with the network’s weeknight opinion hosts.

 That’s why the Biden campaign is anticipating the Wallace-moderated debate to have a “Fox News framing” and preparing the candidate for that dynamic, a Democratic strategist with knowledge of the campaign’s plans told The Washington Post.